mminer/mminer/README.md

 At the intersection of entertainment and technology.
-Game / film / web dev.
+Game / film dev.
 Unity and Unreal enthusiast.

 I studied computer science at the University of Waterloo and filmmaking at Vancouver Film School.
 I founded a startup and worked at several others creating immersive experiences and tools to build them.